sanfinity-Iot/openremote/User-Guide:-Z-Wave-Agent.md

 ...
 ...
 ```
-In this example the serial port `/dev/ttyACM0` of the host is mapped to the serial port `/dev/ttyS0' of the 'manager' docker container.
+In this example the serial port `/dev/ttyACM0` of the host is mapped to the serial port `/dev/ttyS0` of the `manager` docker container.

 ## Agent configuration
 The following describes the supported agent configuration attributes: